elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The string substring() method returns the part of the string between start and end.
 It accepts two arguments, including the start (required) and end points.
 This process is almost the same as slice, but it allows the start to be greater than the end.
 If "start" is greater than "end", this method will swap the two arguments, meaning str.substring(1, 4) == str.substring(4, 1).
-Negative arguments are (unlike slice) not supported.
+The substring() method (unlike slice) does not support negative arguments.
 They get treated as 0.
 The start position is required, and the end point, if omitted, it extracts the rest of the string.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />